MylesWritesCode/CompleteWebDeveloperCourse/README.md

 git read-tree --prefix=SubdirectoryYouWant/ -u oldRepoName/master
 git commit -m "Merging OldRepoName into master"
 ```
 Finally, it's okay to delete the old repositories and you'll still have the same history with your new repo (as evidenced in this one).
+Now here is some extra writing just to make sure that my SSH key works on my new desktop.

 ## Twitter Clone
 The Twitter clone doesn't look like much, but it was my first attempt at MVC without a framework like Rails.
 I enjoy Rails so much more than doing it from scratch like I did with this Twitter clone.
 I will admit though, once the ball got rolling, it got rolling fast.
 There are definitely some optimizations that I would need to explore should this become a production website, such as making sure that I'm only calling the db if I need the db, refactoring the PHP (this is something I feel needs to be done) and fixing the layout.
 If I had to tackle this assignment again, I would definitely try to use a preset framework such as CakePHP or Laravel so that I can spend more time making the website look nicer and use best practices with the backend code.